-L-theanine is a compound that occurs naturally in green tea and black tea, and it is also available in supplement form.
+L-theanine is a compound that may support thinking, sleep, and relaxation and help with weight loss, blood pressure, and more.
+It occurs naturally in green and black tea, and is available in supplements.

 Research suggests that L-theanine might provide a range of health benefits, which may include improved mental focus and better sleep quality.

 This article provides an overview of L-theanine, including its potential benefits and risks and its dosage.

 L-theanine is an amino acid.
 The human body does not produce this compound, and it is not essential for humans.
 Green tea, black tea, and certain types of mushroom naturally contain L-theanine.